Languages of Uganda: Language policy

 In Uganda, as in many African countries, English was introduced in government and public life by way of missionary work and the educational system.
 During the first decades of the twentieth century, Swahili gained influence as it was not only used in the army and the police, but was also taught in schools.
+The Baganda viewed the introduction of Swahili as a threat to their political power and partly through their influence, English remained the only official language at that time.

 After independence, there were efforts to choose an African official language, with Swahili and Luganda as the most considered candidates.
 Although Luganda was the most geographically spread language, people outside Buganda were opposed to having it as a national language.
 English remained the official language.

-Ugandan English, a local dialect of English, is largely influenced by native languages of the Ugandan people but very similar to British and American English.
+Ugandan English, a local dialect of English, is largely influenced by native languages of the Ugandan people but very similar to both the British and American English.

 Uganda National Kiswahili Council

-In 2011, government of Uganda revealed plans to establish a Swahili language council to boost the teaching of the Swahili language in the country.
-It was not until September 9, 2019 that the cabinet passed resolution to create the National Kiswahili Council.
+In 2011, the government of Uganda revealed plans to establish a Swahili language council to boost the teaching of the Swahili language in the country.
+However, it was not until 9 September 2019 that the cabinet passed resolution to create the National Kiswahili Council.

-The National Swahili Council is meant to guide the planning process, implementation of interventions and allocation of resources to the usage and development of kiSwahili as a lingua franca-a language that is adopted as a common language between speakers whose first languages are different.
+The National Swahili Council is meant to guide the planning process, implementation of interventions and allocation of resources to the usage and development of Kiswahili as a lingua franca – a language that is adopted as a common language between speakers whose first languages are different.